generiekzaakafhandelcomponent/gzac-backend-template/README.md

   - The application uptime can be verified by calling [this API endpoint](http://localhost:8080/api/ping)

 ## Supporting containers
 The GZAC backend application requires a Keycloak instance and a database server.
 When running the application locally, running Keycloak and the database locally as well is recommended.
-In the [gzac-docker-compose repository](https://github.com/generiekzaakafhandelcomponent/gzac-docker-compose), Docker compose files are available to support the GZAC applicatio.
+In the [gzac-docker-compose repository](https://github.com/generiekzaakafhandelcomponent/gzac-docker-compose), Docker compose files are available to support the GZAC application.
 This repository includes a guide on which Compose file to use.

 # Adding implementation code